shushcat/vim-minimd/README.md

 A markdown syntax and filetype plugin for vim which aims to make writing and outlining pleasant.
 For this use case, 'pleasant' means that the following requirements must be met.

 ### Requirements
-1. It must be easy to work with headers.
+1. It must be easy to work with headers:
-    - Shortcuts for header promotion and demotion.
+    - Shortcuts for header promotion and demotion;
     - Shortcuts for jumping between headers.
-2. Folding must work properly.
+2. Section folding must work properly:
     - Headers must be included in folds.
 3. Text must soft wrap at screen boundaries without breaking words.
-4. Syntax highlighting mustn't be too garrish.
+4. Syntax highlighting mustn't be too garrish,
     - But headers, list items, citations, and code must be signified.
 5. Where possible, Vim's defaults are to be preserved.
 6. Configuration should only be required for interfacing with external tools
-7. Export via Pandoc to html or pdf should work by default.
+7. Export via Pandoc to HTML or PDF should work by default.

 Usage
 -----